 This work occurs when the engineer determines an existing installation needs repair and consists of furnishing all labor and equipment to repair a damaged TRAFFIC BARRIER TERMINAL TYPE 1, SPECIAL.
-Work includes providing all hardware (nuts, bolts, and washers are included) and re-assembling the terminal in accordance with the manufacturers instructions.
-New materials in accordance with the manufacturer's specifications shall be furnished.
+Work includes providing all hardware (nuts, bolts, and washers) and re-assembling the terminal in accordance with the manufacturers instructions.
+Salvaged parts from the damaged terminal will need to be used in the repair.
+If, in the opinion of the engineer, parts are too damaged for salvage, new materials in accordance with the manufacturer's specifications shall be furnished.
 This work shall be paid for at the contract unit price each for REPAIR TRAFFIC BARRIER TERMINAL TYPE 1, SPECIAL measured in place and installed as per the manufacturers specifications.